bitcoin/bips/bips-ec-ops.md

 OP_ROT                          # Stack: [message] [r] [s] [pubkey] [r]

 # Compute e = hash(r || pubkey || message) mod n
-# Note: This requires additional op codes to concat the args to hash
+# Note: This requires additional opcodes to concat the args to hash
 # For this example, assume we have e on stack
 <e>                             # Stack: [message] [r] [s] [pubkey] [r] [e]